ceejbot/no-more-unicorns/slides.md

 ---

+# [fit] You can be great at this.

+^ It's work, but being great at anything is always work.

+---

-# [fit] Programming is
+# [fit] Stay determined.
-# [fit] a great career.
+# [fit] \(I need company.
+Yes, I'm selfish.)

 ^ I love writing software.
 Do you like it?
 Is this a good career?
 Great pay.
 Good benefits.
 A way to stay middle-class in this new gilded age.
+Okay if you find something else you love better.
+I'll be damned if I see any more women driven out.

 ---

-# Stay determined.

-^ Okay if you find something else you love better.
-I'll be damned if I see any more women driven out.
+# [fit] I'm here for you.

 ---